SanilJ/Game-of-Life-in-CUDA/README.md

-# CMDA-4634-HW

-Code for CMDA 4634 class which explored CUDA programming for scientific uses with the program being:
-1. Game of Life in CUDA
+Game of Life implemented using CUDA
-2. Mandelbrot and Julia Set in CUDA